apigee/apigee-partner-se-bootcamp/README.md

-# Apigee Partner SE Bootcamp
+# Apigee Technical Bootcamp

-Welcome to Apigee Partner SE Bootcamp.
-We are excited to invite you into the previliged Apigee SE community.
-The Labs and the content of this bootcamp will allow you to get a hands on experience of Apigee, that will allow you to
+Welcome to the Apigee Technical Bootcamp.
+We are excited to invite you into the Apigeek community.
+The Labs and the content of this bootcamp will allow you to get hands-on experience with Apigee Edge.
+At the end of the exercise, you will:

 - Understand Apigee functionality
-- Do a custom demo/POC on Apigee platform
+- Be able to produce a custom demo/POC on Apigee Edge
 - Identify Apigee opportunities in the projects you are working on.

 ##Suggested Agenda